8 key steps of a cloud exit strategy

 6. Perform the migration

 Using the data and application backups, you can begin the migration.
 In most cases, you'll be able to migrate the data and application images to your on-premises environment over the network.
-If you have large volumes of data, you may want to consider alternative data transfer services, such as AWS Snowball.
+If you have large volumes of data, you might want to consider alternative data transfer services, such as AWS Snowball.

 7. Validate the new application instance

 This can be tricky if your application remained operational during the migration process.
-It might be possible to perform a quick sync using a tool such as rsync to align both versions of the data.
+It might be possible to perform a quick sync using a tool such as Rsync to align both versions of the data.

 Load tests can ensure that your on-premises application can handle the traffic you expect to toss at it.
-Security scans are valuable for catching vulnerabilities or configuration risks you may have missed during migration.
+Security scans are valuable for catching vulnerabilities or configuration risks you might have missed during migration.

 Optional step: Expose the new app to canary users